teadetime/softdesFinal/index.md

 2. Building schedule for a given user (key functions)

-   *The follwoing functions allow the user to intelligently build a schedule semester by semester while adhering to scheduling rules*
+   *The following functions allow the user to intelligently build a schedule semester by semester while adhering to scheduling rules*
     1. Check if course has been taken before
     1. Check if course can be taken during give semester
     1. Determine requirements that have and have not been met